 Measure out 2 cups of milk and whisk it into the dry ingredients.
 Turn on the stove to medium heat.
 Add the additional 2 cups of milk, butter, and vanilla.

-With the heat going constantly keep the whisk going.
+With the heat going constantly, but do not let it come to a boil, keep the whisk going.
 The lumps at the top will eventually disappear so be patient.
 Keep stirring until the pudding starts to thicken–this takes about 5-8 minutes so be patient as you need to stay and whisk the pudding the whole time so the bottom doesn’t burn.

 When you can dip a spoon into the pudding and it coats the back of it you can take it off the heat and put it into serving bowls.
 Give the pudding at least 10 minutes to cool down and firm up a little if eating warm.